kuvivek/drivingTheoryInGermany/README.md

 544. What is the function of your vehicle’s high-beam assist during hours of darkness?
 The high-beam assist
 ✅ activates the high beam when the ambient conditions are suitable
-❌cleans the headlamp for the high beam
+❌ cleans the headlamp for the high beam
 ✅ dims the high beam in good time when there is oncoming traffic
 **Comment**:  The high beam assistant automatically adjusts the high beam to the conditions: In suitable conditions, the high beam switches on automatically
 and is dimmed in good time, e.g. in oncoming traffic.
 The headlights are cleaned by a headlight washer system if necessary, not by the light assistant.